 What if I’m allergic to soy?

-Swap soy sauce for coconut aminos and use rice noodles instead of ramen.
+No soy?
+No problem!
+Swap soy sauce for coconut aminos (it’s like soy’s sweet gluten-free cousin) and use rice noodles instead of ramen.
+You’ll still get that umami punch without the allergen drama.

 For more delicious recipes, check out our collection of recipes “here“